vnali/migrate-from-wordpress-plugin-docs/README.md

 ## Requirement
 - WordPress 6 with REST API support
   - This plugin is tested with WordPress 6.0.
 WordPress introduced REST API from 4.7, so technically, it is possible to provide migration functionality from that version
-- Enabling basic authentication on the WordPress site
+- Enabling basic authentication or application password on the WordPress site
   - WordPress doesn't provide basic authentication, so you can use third parties plugins like [WordPress Rest API Authentication](https://wordpress.org/plugins/wp-rest-api-authentication) to connect to REST API
 - WordPress user to read from REST API.
 - The latest version of Craft 4